Magnolia: Recent

 Magnolia subgenus Magnolia cannot be renamed because it contains M. virginiana, the type species of the genus and of the family.

 Not many Michelia species have so far become horticulturally or economically important, apart from their wood.
 Both subgenus Magnolia and subgenus Yulania include species of major horticultural importance, and a change of name would be very undesirable for many people, especially in the horticultural branch.
 In Europe, Magnolia is even more or less a synonym for Yulania, since most of the cultivated species on this continent have Magnolia (Yulania) denudata as one of their parents.
 Most taxonomists who acknowledge close relations between Yulania and Michelia therefore support the third option and join Michelia with Magnolia.

 The same goes, mutatis mutandis, for the (former) genera Talauma and Dugandiodendron, which are then placed in subgenus Magnolia, and genus Manglietia, which could be joined with subgenus Magnolia or may even earn the status of an extra subgenus.
 Elmerrillia seems to be closely related to Michelia and Yulania, in which case it will most likely be treated in the same way as Michelia is now.
 The precise nomenclatural status of small or monospecific genera like Kmeria, Parakmeria, Pachylarnax, Manglietiastrum, Aromadendron, Woonyoungia, Alcimandra, Paramichelia, and Tsoongiodendron remains uncertain.
 Taxonomists who merge Michelia into Magnolia tend to merge these small genera into Magnolia s.l. as well.
 Botanists do not agree on whether to recognize a big Magnolia or the different small genera.
 For example, Flora of China offers two choices: a large genus Magnolia, which includes about 300 species and everything in the Magnoliaceae except Liriodendron (tulip tree), or 16 different genera, some of them recently split out or re-recognized, each of which contains up to 50 species.
 The western co-author favors the big genus Magnolia, whereas the Chinese recognize the different small genera.

 New species of Magnolia are still being discovered today.
 In 2014, researchers discovered Magnolia vargasiana and Magnolia llangantensis in Ecuador’s Cordillera Llanganates, within the Río Zuñac Reserve at 2000 meters elevation.
 The Río Zuñac Reserve is a privately protected conservation area in Ecuador, managed by the EcoMinga Foundation.
 This newly identified tree species grows between 11 and 26 meters tall and features sub-orbicular leaves, creamy white petals, and a pollination system involving flea beetles.
 Found during a vegetation survey, its limited distribution and low population density place it at risk of extinction.

 Fossil record

 Fossils go back to the Late Cretaceous.
-Post KT fossils of Magnolia are known from the Paleogene, for example the species Magnolia nanningensis, named for mummified wood from the Oligocene of Guangxi, China, which has a close affinity to members of the modern section Michelia.
+Post K-Pg fossils of Magnolia are known from the Paleogene, for example the species Magnolia nanningensis, named for mummified wood from the Oligocene of Guangxi, China, which has a close affinity to members of the modern section Michelia.